 We loved the hikes in Zion National Park and found them to be some of the most incredible trails in Southern Utah.
-Hikers can enjoy views of a rust-colored canyon that looks as if the earth cleaved in two.
+Hikers in the American Southwest can enjoy views of a rust-colored canyon that looks like the earth cleaved in two.
 Its sheer cliffs make for some astounding viewpoints; they only require the nerve and stamina to gain them.

 Read on to learn more about the hikes in Zion National Park!